pradhuman-cv/css-only-dropdown/README.md

 # css-only-dropdown
 Dropdown submenu created using plain HTML and CSS.
-Works for edge, mozilla and chrome.
+Works for edge, mozilla, chrome and safari.
 Work for mobile UI(s) too where input is touch(not mouse hover like on a PC).